do-sch/budgie-monitor-brightness-applet/README.md

 # Budgie Monitor Brightness Applet

-Control your external monitors brightness using the DDC/CI protocol.
+Control your monitors brightness using the DDC/CI protocol.

-## Notice

-Only external monitors are supported by the applet, no integreated ones such as notebook screens.

 ---